 - a.
 Record your score as normal.
 Designate the appropriate penalty for reviews. - b.
 Communicate your score to the announcer 3 pt.
-5 pt. $\,$ i.e. $\,$ 74R $\,$ - c.
+5 pt. $\,$ i.e. $\,$ 74R - c.
 Review the major penalty only; 3 or 5 points as designated. - d.
-Use the Casebook, if necessary, to aid your decision. e.
+Use the Casebook, if necessary, to aid your decision. - e.
 Complete the reviews and make the class complete before moving to the next class.
 In the event of equipment failure, all scores reviewed or not reviewed will remain official, and the Judge continues to mark his/her card in the normal fashion. - 6.
-Two or three Judges-one uses the "R" and the other(s) did not: The judge(s) marking the "R" will review the situation first.
-If the Judge(s) does not change their score, the other Judge(s) will not be required to look at the run.
-If the Judge(s) changes the score, then the other Judge(s) will be required to review the situation.
+Two or three Judges-one uses the "R" and the other(s) did not:

+The judge(s) marking the "R" will review the situation first.
+If the Judge(s) do not change their score, the other Judge(s) will not be required to look at the run.
+If the Judge(s) change the score, then the other Judge(s) will be required to review the situation.
 If the decision of the Judge that called the "R" results in the difference of a major penalty between the Judges; the other Judge (s) will be required to review the situation.
-This should be done totally separate with no communication between the Judges during the reviews. - 7.
-Two or three judges-no "R" is called: If during any run one judge calls a major pen
+This should be done totally separate with no communication between the Judges during the reviews.

+7. Two or three judges-no "R" is called: